wdbo/webdocbook/docs/Organization.md

 Architecture
 ------------

-The default global architecture of your DocBook is:
+The default global architecture of your *WebDocBook* is:

     | src/
     | var/